Skip to content

 1. Charge certificate

-If you ignore any of these PCNs, you may be sent a ‘charge certificate’ letter letting you know the cost of the PCN has increased by 50%:
+If you ignore any of these PCNs, you may be sent a ‘charge certificate’ letting you know the cost of the PCN has increased by 50%:

 • postal PCN - for moving traffic offences